Health Workforce Data, Shortages and Designations

 Rural and remote areas across the U.S. tend to have fewer dental, mental health and primary care providers, as well as specialists.
 Our health workforce data allows us to compare ratios of provider FTEs to population of specific counties or groups of towns called Rational Service Areas (RSAs) to identify places of greater need for providers such as general dentists, primary care physicians, psychiatrists or other mental health professionals.

-In these maps provided on this page below, darker shades indicate higher need for providers based on the most recent census for that health profession.
+In the maps listed below, lighter shades indicate fewer providers (and higher need) based on the most recent census for that health profession.

 Shortage Designations

-Medically Underserved Area (MUA) - or - Health Professional Shortage Area (HPSA)
+Medically Underserved Area (MUA) and Health Professional Shortage Area (HPSA)

 Vermont currently has only a few RSAs that meet the strict federal criteria to qualify for designation as a HPSA.
 Designations are pending for: Chelsea-Corinth RSA, Windsor RSA, Ludlow RSA, Arlington RSA and Waitsfield RSA.